Should you save your resume or CV as a .pdf or MS Word .doc file type? Does it matter what document format you choose? Here's the answer.

 - Use your current job title.

 - Use the name of the company and the position you’re targeting.

 - Show how your skills will translate to add value.

 The first one comes from a customer service rep wishing to start a new career as a delivery driver.

 Diligent customer support representative with 3+ years experience at high-volume call center.
 Seeking to leverage fast-paced work ethic with top-rated customer service (100%) to help DHL grow and meet future demand as the new delivery driver.

 And here’s another example from a candidate who has some freelance experience as a software developer and wants to start her first full-time job in programming.

-Career-Change Resume Objective Statement Example
+Career-Change Resume Objective (Freelance to Full-Time)

 Results-driven freelance software developer, seeking to use proven Python and Ruby skills to deliver coding excellence to Cryptoconic, Inc. Have developed 3 webapps and 5 mobile apps.
 Contributed to 7 GitHub projects and debugged 17 apps.
 Wrote back-end code for 40 working business websites.